MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 smarts *SMARTS-query*
     select atoms using Daylight's SMARTS queries, e.g. ``smarts [#7;R]`` to find nitrogen atoms in rings.
-Restricted to 1000 matches.
+Requires RDKit.
+All matches (max 1000) are combined as a unique match.

 Pattern matching